Growthy

 What is AWS?

 Amazon Web Services is the cloud infrastructure arm of Amazon.
 It sells compute (EC2), storage (S3), databases (RDS), serverless functions (Lambda), networking, AI/ML, and roughly 200 other services.
 Billing is usage-based with no minimum commitment, and there's no monthly contract by default.
-Bills swing from $50/month for a hobby project to $50,000/month for a scaled SaaS company on the same account, depending on traffic, architecture, and storage choices.
+Bills swing from $50/month for a hobby project to $50,000/month for a scaled SaaS company, on the same underlying account structure.
+Traffic, architecture, and storage choices drive the difference.

 Where AWS goes in your books